 The millions of dollars necessary to place a payload on NASA expeditions is prohibitive to many scientists.
 Due to the high costs of government backed experiments, scientists are forced to spend more time fundraising than doing research.
 Space-bound research plans sit in the form of dissertations and saved files, instead of advancing to experiments that will shape our future.

 It can take years to prepare and carry out a government backed space experiment.
 CubeSat missions alone tend to have 3-5 year development schedules.
 By the time a scientist has fathered the funds and completed necessary procedures and testing, the research may be obsolete as other advancements have occurred during that timeframe.
-The experiment becomes redundant or must be revised or scrapped, rendering a thing of the past and the scientists’ time and effort futile.
+The experiment becomes redundant or must be revised or scrapped, rendering it a thing of the past and the scientists’ time and effort futile.

 Government bureaucracy and policies form a thick red tape around space exploration and scientific advancement alike that are costly and time consuming to cut through.